rjkooiker/resume/resume.md

 ### [*You Are Invited to Carifesta '72*](https://arcg.is/LKqTH) (2023)

-- Conceived and executed a digital exhibit to present dissertation research to a broad audience, using ArcGIS Story Maps for an immersive, interactive experience.
+- Designed a digital exhibit to present dissertation research to a broad audience, using ArcGIS Story Maps for an immersive, interactive experience.
 - Edited historical archival materials and enhanced multimedia content using Adobe Photoshop and Audition.
-- Crafted compelling exhibit narratives, effectively translating my research into accessible content.
+- Drafted compelling exhibit narratives, effectively translating my research into accessible content.

 ### Women of Carifesta (Forthcoming)